Who is eligible for the combined AB/MA Program?

 You will register for both undergraduate and graduate courses via Virtual Bryn Mawr.
 You should follow instructions from both the Undergraduate Dean's Office and the Office of the Graduate School of Arts and Sciences regarding issues advising and approval.
 Dual records will be maintained.
 The evaluation forms on all work completed for the higher degree will be kept in the Graduate Office.
 The Registrar's Office will notify the Graduate Office when the work towards the A.B. has been completed and, if the M.A. is not received simultaneously, the student will register with the Graduate Office for the remaining graduate work.

 You would receive numerical grades for every course that you use towards your undergraduate degree, including those that also count towards the graduate degree.
 You will receive a grade of "S" for every other graduate course.

 After students have been accepted into the program and throughout the first four years of study, they remain "undergraduates" with respect to tuition, financial aid, housing, organized student activities, honor code, and primary advising.

 If you complete your baccalaureate degree after four years and continue to work on your master's for a fifth year, you must become a fully matriculated student in the Graduate School of Arts and Sciences subject to all its regulations for that year.
 This means in your fifth year you will need to pay graduate tuition and fees.
 Tuition rates can be found on the GSAS web site.
 Many students at this point will take out student loans to cover these expenses.
-Please contact Student Financial Services to inquire about loan options for graduate students.
+Please contact the Office of Financial Aid to inquire about loan options for graduate students.

 Revised Spring 2017